Students in the Indigenous Studies program are empowered to explore their cultural identities and find their voices.

 Once at the University of Victoria, Trevor found that Indigenous Studies also worked “as a perfect bridge” to the Bachelor of Social Work program.
 “You bring this Indigenous knowledge to it,” he says, “and you create a space for Indigenous knowledge.”
 When he graduated, he was part of the first-ever Indigenous convocation at the First People’s House.
 “I was definitely humbled and really grateful to be a part of it.
 It was awesome.”

 Trevor completed his Master of Social Work and worked in various places at UVic such as The Office of Indigenous Affairs, The School of Social Work, LE,NONET and The Centre for Youth and Society.
 After leaving UVic, he spent two years as Indigenous Liaison for Victoria Youth Custody.
-Now Trevor has come full circle back to Camosun.
-He brings his rich background of education and experience to his current position as an Indigenous Advisor for Eyēʔ Sqȃ’lewen: The Centre for Indigenous Education & Community Connections where he offers friendly, helpful student support to others starting their educational journey.
+Trevor then came full circle back to Camosun as an Indigenous Advisor for Eyēʔ Sqȃ’lewen: The Centre for Indigenous Education & Community Connections where he offered friendly, helpful student support to others starting their educational journey.
+Trevor has now moved on to his current position as a therapist with Mental Health Services for the Heiltsuk Nation in Bella Bella.
+While he covers all topics he specializes in one on one, trauma, and substance misuse.

 From our students